Luke 1: 38 And Mary said, “Behold, I am the servant of the Lord; let it be to me according to your word.” And the angel departed from her.

 I have given birth to three wonderful children, all three in a hospital surrounded by doctors, nurses and all the medical care one could possibly need and it was still quite an experience!
 Mary was giving birth in a stable but let’s think beyond that even, for a moment: what do you think she may have felt?

 Joseph was told by an angel that this baby was from God and to go ahead and take her as his wife, but what about everyone else?
 How exactly do you think that concept was received by friends and family?
 Seriously, I had my son 10 months after I got married and there were women in the church counting it out to make sure I wasn’t pregnant before I got married!
 Really?
 Do you think it would have been much different back then?
 You can hear them now, “so, bless her heart, she says that “the Holy Spirit” did this to her…… “ Then, can you imagine after she got back home after visiting Elizabeth for 3 months?
 There was no hiding her pregnancy then!
-Her parents were considered wealthy and godly people, they had dedicated her to the Lord when she was born because she was born when they were older and had about given up hope of ever having a child.
-You never hear of their support or interaction after she became pregnant, we are left not really knowing if she had their support or not or if they had already passed.
+In some Jewish history accounts her parents were considered wealthy and godly people, they had dedicated her to the Lord when she was born because she was born when they were older and had about given up hope of ever having a child.
+Whether they were wealthy or poor, you never hear of their support or interaction after she became pregnant, we are left not really knowing if she had their support or not or if they had already passed.

 Life can be really tough as a woman!
-Even though teen pregnancy seems quite common these days, it is a tough road!
+Teen pregnancy seems quite common these days, and it is a tough road!
 Being a woman who desperately wants a child, but hasn’t been blessed with one yet, can be heartbreaking and overwhelming!
 Being the Mom who wants to make it all ok for her single, pregnant daughter that she loves so dearly and to protect her from all the hatefulness of the world is heart-wrenching!
-Experiencing life as a single woman, where you sometimes feel as though people look on as though being single means you have somehow come up short, can take a toll on your self worth!
+Experiencing life as a single woman, where you sometimes feel as though people look on as though being single means you have somehow come up short, can take its toll on your self-worth!
 Being misjudged by others who are quick to judge instead of willing to listen and then overzealous to spread the “news” about you without the truth breaks your heart!
 Even being married comes with its share of problems with all the world has to throw at your marriage to destroy it.
+Spouses having affairs seems to be rampant these days.
 Yes, life can be really tough as a woman!
 I have experienced in some form most of these things in one way or another (no, I wasn’t a teen Mom, remember the ladies in my church counted the months and I was 24 when I got married and on that note, people in the church had begun praying a few years before that because they were afraid I would never marry! – I couldn’t win!
 LOL)